nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Searching birthdays : `search b/`

-Find clients who have birthdays on a specific date or within a date range.
+Finds clients who have birthdays on a specific date or within a date range.

 Format: `search b/ <DATE>` | `search a/ <DATE> to <DATE>`